Seanzy/fullstack-review/readme.md

-A Hack Reactor project, by Sean Gurson.
+A Hack Reactor project, by Sean Gurson 11/8/17.

 //global packages wont show up in dependencies
 //this is created by npm. go through this first.